Pediatric Physical Therapy

 Is my child destined to be a ballerina or a track athlete because he/she is always walking on his/her toes?

 NO: Children walking on their toes throughout the day is not normal.
 When children learn to walk, they may walk with their feet positioned in many different ways, but if your child is walking on tiptoes frequently, you should discuss it with your pediatrician.
 In many cases, tiptoe walking is a bad habit that needs to be addressed.
 This is called idiopathic toe walking (meaning there is no known cause), but it can also be a sign of a shortened Achilles tendon, neurological problems, or sensory problems.
 Children who walk on theirs toes most of the time should be evaluated for physical therapy or it should be discussed with the child's pediatrician to determine cause and possible treatment.
 If left untreated, the child's ankles can become fixed in a tiptoeing position.
 Muscle weakness and imbalances can accompany tiptoe walking and posture can suffer.
 Other joints and muscles can be affected from longstanding tiptoe walking.
 Treatment options for children that tiptoe walk include stretches, physical therapy, bracing the ankles, Botox, casting, or surgery.
+Please discuss toe walking concerns with your pediatrician or contact Medical Support Services, Inc. for additional information.

-If my baby is diagnosed with torticollis, he/she will be delayed with development as well.
+If my baby is diagnosed with torticollis, will he/she be delayed with development as well?

 NO: Torticollis literally means “twisted neck”.
 In torticollis a muscle on one side of the neck, typically the sternocleidomastoid or SCM muscle is tight and the SCM on the opposite side is over stretched and weak.
 A physical therapist will evaluate the severity of the torticollis and give parents stretches and exercises to complete at home, as well as implement a physical therapy treatment program.
-Children diagnosed with positional or congenital torticollis are frequently typically developing with their gross motor skills.
+Children diagnosed with positional or congenital torticollis are oftentimes typically developing with their gross motor skills.
 If the torticollis is not treated, or is thought to be caused by vision or other issues, delays in development may occur due to other systems involved, but not due to the tight neck muscles.